CRISPRlab/CRISPRutils/README.md

 **Important Note:** when using this script to predict the PAM sequence (-p option), we use Entrez to access genomes via Accession number.
 Please read [NCBI's Entrez user requirements](https://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Usage_Guidelines_and_Requiremen) prior to use.
 At minimum, please modify **blast_parser.py at line 155** with the addition of your **email address**.
 NCBI will attempt to contact you before killing (or banning) your jobs in cases of overuse or abuse.
 Otherwise, your job(s) could be killed without warning.
 Providing a fake email address is seriously frowned upon, so please don't do it.
 Other recommended usage parameters: For any series of more than 100 requests, please do this on the weekend or outside peak times in the USA.

+**Additionally:** this script does not take locus orientation into account, so manual verification that all spacers are in the **same orientation** is essential.

 #### Usage

 `blast_parser.py -h`